Gilles Villeneuve: Helmet

+Villeneuve's helmet had a base colour of black, with a stylised 'V' in red on either side—an effect he devised with his wife Joann.
+Gilles' son, Jacques, started racing equipped with his father's old helmet and boots.
+British driver Perry McCarthy also used this design and colour scheme on his helmet, but with the design in reverse.

+Ferrari driver Charles Leclerc wore a one-off tribute helmet to Villeneuve at the 2023 Canadian Grand Prix, using a similar design.

 Legacy

-Overall Villeneuve competed in 67 Grands Prix, won 6 of them and took 13 podium finishes.
-At the funeral in Berthierville former teammate Jody Scheckter delivered the eulogy: "I will miss Gilles for two reasons.
-First, he was the most genuine man I have ever known.
-Second, he was the fastest driver in the history of motor racing.
-But he has not gone.
-The memory of what he has done, what he achieved, will always be there."
+In total, Villeneuve competed in 67 Grands Prix, winning six of them and achieving thirteen podium finishes.
+At his funeral in Berthierville, former teammate Jody Scheckter delivered the eulogy: "For me, firstly, Gilles was the most genuine person I ever knew.
+Secondly, he was the fastest racing driver that history has ever known.
+He went doing something that he loved, but he hasn't left us, because the world will remember what he has given to motor racing."
 In Villeneuve's entry in The Canadian Encyclopedia, Bob Ferguson and Michael Gee wrote that retrospective comments were complimentary of his driving, and said he was approachable and spoke informally to the media and fans.
 Niki Lauda said of him: "He was the craziest devil I ever came across in Formula 1...
 The fact that, for all this, he was a sensitive and lovable character rather than an out-and-out hell-raiser made him such a unique human being".

 Villeneuve is still remembered at Grand Prix races, especially those in Italy.
 At the Autodromo Enzo e Dino Ferrari, the venue of the San Marino Grand Prix and Emilia Romagna Grand Prix, a corner was named after him and a Canadian flag is painted on the third slot on the starting grid, from which he started his last race.
-There is also a bronze bust of him at the entrance to the Ferrari test track at Fiorano.
+A bronze bust of Villeneuve stands at the entrance to the Ferrari test track at Fiorano.
 At Zolder the corner where Villeneuve died has been turned into a chicane and named after him.